 Working File System

-Managing Files in /staging
+Managing Files in /scratch

-Although files on /staging are not deleted between jobs, they are never backed up and it is very important for users to periodically copy results to a permanent project filesystem.
+Although files on /scratch are not deleted between jobs, they are never backed up and it is very important for users to periodically copy results to a permanent project filesystem.
 While HPC will try to protect user files on these systems, any software or hardware failures can result in data loss.